iquasere/MOSCA/README.md

 # MOSCA

-**Multi-Omics Software for Community Analysis**: a pipeline for performing Metagenomics and Metatranscriptomics integrated data analysis, in a local and fully automated workflow
+**Meta-Omics Software for Community Analysis**: a pipeline for performing Metagenomics and Metatranscriptomics integrated data analysis, in a local and fully automated workflow

 ## Features
 * **Preprocessing** that starts with an initial quality check (FastQC), before Illumina artificial sequences removal and quality trimming (Trimmomatic, based on FastQC reports) and finally rRNA removal (SortMeRNA)